vivekrokadi/MoviesHub/README.md

 - 📂 Fallback poster image for unavailable movies
 - 💡 Responsive layout with Tailwind CSS
 - 🧠 Built using modern React hooks (`useState`, `useEffect`, `useDebounce`)
+- ✨ Movie Details Page – Click a movie card to see plot, director, genre, cast, runtime, and more!
+- ⚡ Smooth navigation with react-router-dom
+- 🌀 loading spinners and improved UX on data fetching

 ---